vocdoni/developer-portal/docs/sdk/integration-details/census-types/on-chain/on-chain.md

 #### Complex Census
 It is possible to create a census with more complex inclusion criteria, such as holders of two different tokens.
 In order to do this, each token must individually be supported by the census3 service.
 The first step is to create a 'strategy' with `census3Client.createStrategy`.
 This strategy ID is then passed to `census3Client.createCensus` to generate the census itself.
 `createStrategy` takes a `predicate` string which defines the logical operations representing inclusion criteria for the census strategy.

-This page will be updated soon with a guide for creating a predicate string for this use case.
+For a detailed guide on creating complex on-chain censuses, check out [Complex Census](on-chain/complex-census)

 ### Election & Voting
 Once a census has been created, the entire process is identical to the off-chain tree census process.